Press Releases & SEO: All You Need To Know

 The second reason why press releases are deemed inferior for SEO could be Google’s penalties.

-In the past, press releases were widespread because you can easily add a backlink from news outlets, bringing clicks from those links to your site.
+In the past, press releases were widespread because you could easily add a backlink from news outlets, bringing clicks from those links to your site.
 But with Google cracking down against these link building tactics, press releases became less popular.

 - Improving your brand awareness